seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 You have not patience; come.

 **TROILUS**
-I pray you, stay; by hell and all hell’s torments
+I pray you, stay; by hell and all hell's torments
 I will not speak a word!

 **DIOMEDES**